 The opinions on legalizing Marijuana in El Salvador are many.
 But, they help answer the question about if Marijuana should be legalized in the country.

-Arguments for legalizing Marijuana in El Salvador.
+Arguments in Favor for Legalizing Marijuana in El Salvador

 Since Marijuana is illegal in El Salvador, the legalization of Marijuana is a touchy subject.
 Some legalization arguments include that it can help those who need it for medicinal purposes, it can decrease crime, and it can help the economy.